nrc4867/webcheckers/docs/DesignDoc.md

 Above depicts the average expected sequence for any particular checkers turn.
 When a player takes a turn they are expected to make a number of moves, then submit there turn for validation.
 The turn is either rejected or the moves are performed on the board.

+#### Spectator Mode
+The UI tier allows for people to spectate active games.
+A spectator will watch a chosen player, as they watch their web-browser will periodically ask the webserver (Through `PostSpectatorCheckRoute`) if any additional turns have been made.
+If an additional turn was made then the spectator's browser will automatically refresh grabbing the most recent copy of the board.

+#### Replay Mode
+The UI tier allows for players to re-watch games that have already been played.
+When a player first request to see a game (or board) they are shown the board on the first turn of the game.
+When they press "Next Turn" a request to `PostNextTurnRoute` is made and the webpage is reloaded.
+A similar event occurs when "Previous Turn" is pressed.

 ### Application Tier
 The Application Tier holds the main interfaces between the Model Tier and users.
 It contains Players and PlayerLobbies, which allows users to sign in and play against other users.
 It also holds the BoardController, which takes in moves from Players and updates the Model's Board accordingly.

 ### Model Tier
 The Model Tier holds the most basic features of WebCheckers.
 It contains